Cloud Library FAQ

 Can I read Cloud Library e-books on my Amazon Kindle?

 Cloud Library only works with the Kindle Fire.
 Amazon requires that e-book platforms have a contract with them to offer standard Kindle compatibility.
-Cloud Library is currently in negotiations with Amazon.
 Instructions for downloading the Kindle Fire app are available here.

-I use Overdrive to read e-books from another library.
-Can I read Cloud Library books using Overdrive?
+I use Overdrive to read e-books and download audiobooks from another library.
+Can I access your Cloud Library books using Overdrive?

-No. Overdrive and Cloud Library are separate programs with separate cloud libraries, and you can only access NYSL e-books from the Cloud Library app on your device.
+No. Overdrive and Cloud Library are entirely separate platforms, and you can only access NYSL e-books and audiobook downloads from the Cloud Library app on your device.

 I also use the Cloud Library collections at other libraries.
 Is there a way to move between libraries that offer the same platform without putting in the barcode each time?
-Is there a way to view and access all my e-books borrowed via Cloud Library from multiple libraries at one time, on one listing?
+Is there a way to view and access what I have borrowed via Cloud Library from multiple libraries at one time, on one listing?

 No. You must log out and log in to switch among Cloud Libraries.
 In the same way that you would not be able to borrow books from the Society Library's print collection using your Brooklyn Public Libary card/barcode, you must use the unique Library card number associated with each library.

 14 days.
-The e-books will disappear automatically from your account on their due date.
+The content will disappear automatically from your account on their due date.